johnsiilver/boutique/docs/README.md

 In addition, Boutique allows subscriptions to be registered for changes to a data field or any field changes.
 Data is versioned, so you can compare the version number between the data retrieved and the last data pulled.

 Finally, Boutique supports middleware for any change that is being committed to the store.
+This allows for sets of features, such as a storage record of changes to the store.

 ## Previous works

-Boutique is based on the Redux library: http://redux.js.org
+Boutique is based on the Redux library: [http://redux.js.org](http://redux.js.org)